Kennfucius/water_pumps_tanzania/README.md

 ## Conclusions

-I designed a random forest classification model to predict the functional status of water pumps in Tanzania.
-I employed a Bayesion optimization algorithm to tune the hyperparameters.
-The model achieved a precision of 0.84 and a recall of 0.79 on a test dataset, while the overall classification rate was 0.81.
-Using the proportion of `non functional` pumps in this sample, I computed an average savings in resources of 19.2% over the current state.
+A random forest classification model was used to predict the functional status of water pumps in Tanzania.
+A Bayesion optimization algorithm was used to tune the hyperparameters of the model.
+A precision of 0.84 and a recall of 0.79 was achieved on a test dataset, while the overall classification rate was 0.81.
+The model offers average savings in resources of 19.2% over the current state.
 This savings could be used to deploy additional pump replacements in places with critical need.
-I also created a simple calculator to help organization involved in tackling the water crisis to estimate the savings they could realize if employing the model presented in this work.
+Finally, a simple calculator is offered to help organization involved in tackling the water crisis to estimate the savings they could realize if employing the model presented in this work.

-Finally, I explored several interesting questions in the EDA section that motivate the engineering of new features.
-For example, I computed that the `mono` pump type is `non functional` 57.7% of the time while the nira/tanira pumps are `non functional` only 25.7% of the time.
-I also showed that the average population served by each pump type can vary anywhere between 148 and 408 people.
-These important factors related to each pump type may significantly contribute to the model's predictive power.
-This is left for future work.
+There are several next steps to explore for this project.
+The first is to engineer new features based on the questions answered in the EDA section.
+The second is to deep dive the misclassified cases for the non functional class and understand why the model has a hard time predicting those particular pumps.
+Finally, an ensemble of several models may aid the overall classification rate by allowing the models to compensate each other’s weaknesses.

 ## References